Our Sustainable Wood Furniture: How Is It Green?

 - Lyndon Furniture has an extensive recycling program.
 We recycle paper, cardboard, metal and wood waste.
 Most materials (with the exception of the wood waste) are picked up by our local recycling center for proper material reintegration.
 Wood scrap is utilized as a biomass heating source while sawdust is used by local farmers.
 We have also made significant investments in energy efficiency to reduce our costs, and more importantly our carbon footprint.

-- Proudly made in Northern Vermont, USA, by American wood artisans.
+- Lyndon furniture is proudly made in Northern Vermont, USA, by American wood artisans.
 At Lyndon helping to continue the furniture making traditions of America is a priority and part of our core philosophy as a company.
 Lyndon Furniture is proud that 100% of its furniture is made in the USA.
 The furniture industry in America has been severely impacted by foreign imports to the point that nearly three quarters of the furniture sold in this country are now imported from China and other countries.
 Many American furniture brands that are old established household names are importing part or all of their offerings from overseas.

-Why buying American furniture is green
+Why buying American Furniture is Green

 - Consider how much fuel is burned when an overseas producer ships furniture half way around the world to the U.S